microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

     }
 }

 // 3.
-Next, we'll Create the telemetry config object.
+Next, we'll create the telemetry config object.
 // Note that we have to obtain the containerId before we can do this. const telemetryConfig: TelemetryConfig = {
     container: myAppContainer,